-Even the elegant French palmiers can be made with puff pastry — how awesome is that?
+Even elegant French palmiers can be made with puff pastry.
+How awesome is that?
 Very.

-Because puff pastry palmiers can hit the table in 30 minutes or less!
+You can have these treats on the table in 30 minutes or less!

 If you want the classic palmiers, simply dress them up with sugar.
-For a next-level filling, you can add dried, chopped fruits or shredded cheese.
+You can add dried, chopped fruits or shredded cheese for a next-level filling.